ORGANIC OR HYBRID MATTRESS What’s best for you?

 Wool: Let’s now consider another option -Wool.
 It can be used in many different parts of mattresses– inside and out.
 You can have pillow tops filled with wool, coils wrapped with wool textiles, supportive wool filling in the bulk of the mattresses, in the mattress cover, and so on.
 Wool helps to naturally regulate body temperature, by effectively circulating air within the material.

-However wool mattress some limitations.
-This mattress is not for those who like or prefer hard sleeping surface.
-It requires lot of maintenance every season.
+However, wool mattresses have some limitations.
+This mattress is not for those who like or prefer hard sleeping surfaces.
+It requires a lot of maintenance every season.
 And some are allergic to wool.

 And the preference for organic alternatives makes a good product strategy for mattress companies.
 Panchami Mistry, Associate Professor Fashion Design Department, National Institute of Fashion Technology agrees that mattresses can start using organic materials.
 “Yes, it does matter as it reduces the use of poly-material or synthetic material which adds to the environmental carbon footprint.
 She cites how the medical industry uses coir mattresses, water beds, etc.; and explains the practical distinction in detail.
-“Organic materials, when widely used provide sustainability to the environment and reduces stress on other resources for example, when hybrid cotton is grown in farms; it makes soil hard and cannot be used to grow other crops, this leads to a decline in the value of the soil.
+“Organic materials, when widely used provide sustainability to the environment and reduce stress on other resources for example, when hybrid cotton is grown in farms; it makes soil hard and cannot be used to grow other crops, this leads to a decline in the value of the soil.
 It also uses much more resources than organic cotton.
-Sustainability was an integral part of early life and this happened naturally, withoutmuch efforts.”
+Sustainability was an integral part of early life and this happened naturally without much effort.”

 All that smells good is not rose

 But even with organic materials, there are some caution areas and concerns.
 What if wool is sourced by being reckless about animal welfare?
 What if the cotton that’s inside a natural mattress is actually coming after going through pesticides?
 What if the Bamboo is harming a forest so that it can be stuffed inside a mattress?